romamik/blog.romamik.com/src/content/blog/2025-09-27-dyn-trait-impl-lifetime.md

 }
 ```

-So, I was wondering, why did **Dtolnay** added it there?
-Was it only to make the problem more obscure?
-Or, a more meaningful question, what does it mean when written like this?
+So why did **Dtolnay** add the `'a` there?
+Is it just to make the problem more obscure, or is there a deeper meaning?

-**Note**: This is not what the question in the quiz is about at all.

 ## The Answer

-As always, the answer can be found in the [Rust reference](https://doc.rust-lang.org/stable/reference/).

-Namely in the [Trait objects](https://doc.rust-lang.org/stable/reference/types/trait-object.html) section.
+The key is in the [Rust reference on trait objects](https://doc.rust-lang.org/stable/reference/types/trait-object.html):

 > Since a trait object can contain references, the lifetimes of those references need to be expressed as part of the trait object.
 This lifetime is written as Trait + 'a.
 There are [defaults](https://doc.rust-lang.org/stable/reference/lifetime-elision.html#default-trait-object-lifetimes) that allow this lifetime to usually be inferred with a sensible choice.

-So, the `'a` lifetime time here refers to the references contained in the trait object.
+In short: `'a` specifies how long references **inside the trait object** are allowed to live.
+If we don’t explicitly write it, Rust uses a default.

-If we follow the link on "defaults":
+From the link on defaults:

 > If the trait has no lifetime bounds, then the lifetime ... is 'static outside of expressions.

-In other words, if we do not specify a lifetime, `'static` lifetime is used.
-Or,
+That means:

 ```rs
 impl dyn Trait {}
 ```

-is equivalent to
+is actually equivalent to:

 ```rs
 impl dyn Trait + 'static {}
 ```

+So if you don’t specify a lifetime, Rust assumes the trait object will only hold references that live for `'static`.

+## Example Code

-Here is the example code that uses all three variants mentioned: named lifetime, static lifetime and implicit lifetime, which is also static:
+Here is a complete example showing all three variants: named lifetime, static lifetime, and implicit lifetime (which is also `'static`):

 ```rs
 struct Foo<'a> {